-Phase-field Modeling of Brittle Fracture
+Phase-field Modeling of Fracture

 Small strain